moudemans/StackedMutation/README.md

 This is a copy of the original repository, hosted on gitlab.
 This repo includes the data collected for the evaluation of the research project.
 These results can be found in the EVALUATION_RESULTS folder, containing the data log files for each benchmark and the 4 implementations tested.
 The benchmarks are found in the customarray directory and correspond to the following codes:
-- B2 : ExternalUDF
+- B1 : ExternalUDF
-- B3 : FindSalary
+- B2 : FindSalary
-- B4 : StudentGrades
+- B3 : StudentGrades
-- B5 : MovieRating
+- B4 : MovieRating
-- B6 : SalaryAnalysis
+- B5 : SalaryAnalysis
-- B7 : Property
+- B6 : Property

 and the implementations are:
 0 - BigFuzz